mattcarp/media-analysis/README.md

     // or to debug, instead of last line: nodemon DEBUG=media-analysis:* npm start | bunyan

+NOTE: you may have to run gulp on /client in order to compile to js

 debug forever failing on prod server
     nodemon DEBUG=media-analysis:* npm start